markrobinsonuzh/sib-spatial-omics-data-analysis/README.md

 docker run -e PASSWORD=abc -p 8787:8787 markrobinsonuzh/sibdays-pasta:14062024
 ```

 Once that is running, go to a web browser and use `localhost:8787` to bring up an RStudio instance that is running within the Docker container.
 All the software needed for the PASTA workshop is already installed there.
-You can upload files into your container.

 ## Organizers
 - Martin Emons, PhD Student, Statistical Bioinformatics Group, University of Zurich